ethereum/ethereum-org-website/src/content/contributing/adding-layer-2/index.md

 - How are users able to onboard to the layer 2?

-**Which exchanges offer support for the project?**
+**Exchange support for the project**

 - Are users able to deposit and/or withdraw directly from an exchange?
-If yes, which exchanges?

 **Links to dapps in the layer 2 ecosystem**